245G Residential Substance Use Disorder License

 3) Services.
 You will need to pick which type of 245G substance abuse treatment center services you want to provide.
 There are different rates and requirements based on which services you will offer which are outlined in the application.

 4) Pricing and timeline.
 The pricing and timeline is dependent on how responsive and hands-on you are for the application process.
-I charge $275 per hour and I am as efficient with my time as possible.
-I recommend budgeting $10,000 as the maximum for legal based on previous client times, but in theory I may only be $5000 if you are super hands on and we don’t run into issues along the way (not a guarantee).
+I charge $300 per hour and I am as efficient with my time as possible.
+I recommend budgeting $15,000 as the maximum for legal based on previous client times, but it could be less if you take on the responsibility of some of the work.
 Timeline I conservatively say 1 year from start to providing services, but each time I do an application it is quicker.
 I have seen an application be approved in 6 months.

 5) Advanced breakdown of process: